powderflask/django_document_catalogue/docs/pages/settings.rst

     DOCUMENT_CATALOGUE_LOGIN_REQUIRED = True  # if PrivateCatalogueConfig else False

-**IMPORTANT**: *setting restricts access to catalogue views only -- not to media served directly by web server.*
+**IMPORTANT**: *this setting restricts access to catalogue views only -- not to media served directly by web server.*
 For :code:`PublicCatalogueConfig`, anyone with the correct media URL can download files directly regarless of this setting.